zhangtj1996/lottery-ticket-hypothesis-Mxnet/README.md

 # lottery-ticket-hypothesis-Mxnet
 A reimplementation of "The Lottery Ticket Hypothesis" (Frankle and Carbin) by Mxnet for FC network.

-##Requirment
+Some of the code are directly borrowed from the first reference.

+If you are using mxnet with CPU version, please modify the `ctx`.

+## Requirment
 - numpy
 - pandas
 - sklearn
-- mxnet >=1.3.0
+- mxnet >=1.3.0 (GPU version)
 - import matplotlib.pyplot as plt

 ## Reference